 Calm tones, scatter cushions, stylish wall art complimented with crisp white bedding and a blackout blind make the Club Cabin a lovely space to relax before exploring the ship and a welcoming place to return to afterwards.
 But its not all about appearances, there are some very thoughtful practical touches.
 And that brings me neatly to…

 I’m not hugely tech savvy .
 Never did I ever think I’d get excited over a plug, charger or anything of that nature.
 What I do get, is irritated by the constant swapping of chargers and adaptors, squabbling over whose turn it is to use a plug and so on.

 So, imagine the ‘oooh’ moment when we discovered the beauty of the charging point in our cabin.
 A British socket, a continental socket and a USB point….all in one unit.
 Genius.

 Anyone for Tea?

 Or coffee?
 Or herbal tea?
 And maybe a biscuit to go with it?
 It was bags down, kettle on because our cabin came with a kettle and hotel-room style hospitality tray complete with a selection of hot drinks and biscuits.
-And proper mugs, not those silly half-size cups that you often get in hotels.
+And proper mugs.
+I do appreciate a proper mug.

-This post is in no way conected to or sponsored by P&O. All opinions are my own (or those of Matthew, aged 7).
-This is honest feedback based on my own experience on a recent sailing.
+This post is in no way connected to or sponsored by P&O. I did not pay for this sailing as it was paid for by my husbands work.
+All opinions are honest and my own.
 Cabins may vary depending on the route or ship chosen.